langdoc/OUDB/ELAN.md

 ## Language attributes

+Several tiers (at least orth, word, and the different translations) include data in a specific language, which should be coded in EAF.
 This is how ELAN stores that kind of language information in EAF:

 ```
 <TIER LANG_REF="kca" LINGUISTIC_TYPE_REF="khanty" TIER_ID="khanty"/>